tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

   sdf.hvplot.scatter(x="x", y="y", backlog=10)
   ```

-* Even with 100 total emits, the backlog of 10 means that only the newest 10 datapoints are remembered.
+* Even with 100 total emits, the backlog of 10 means that only the newest ten data points are remembered.

   ```python
   for i in range(100):